-Things that (an help:
+Things that can help:

-- Try to talk about everyday things - it doesn't always have to be about cancer. - Do something special - for each other; it can be something really simple. - Plan time together that doesn't revolve around cancer, hospitals or Drs' visits. - Being able to laugh and - cry together is what it's all about.
+- Try to talk about everyday things - it doesn't always have to be about cancer. - Do something special for each other; it can be something really simple. - Plan time together that doesn't revolve around cancer. hospitals or appointments. - Being able to laugh and cry together is what it's all about.